Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Background

 where $c_{x}$ represents the number of reports that have $x^{th}$ bit set and $n$ is the number of reports received by \vrf.
 We refer the interested reader to the Basic RAPPOR paper~\cite{erlingsson2014rappor} for details on how to select $f,p,q$ to satisfy $\epsilon$-LDP.

-Importantly, privacy in this scheme requires \vrf to be oblivious to $B$; otherwise, \vrf can reverse the $PRR$ operation to recover the original sensor reading $\outp'$.
-Also, this scheme requires multiple input arguments as part of its execution (i.e., LDP parameters $f$, $p$, and $q$).
+We emphasize that the state variable $B$ serves as a critical component to the privacy of this scheme.
+To ensure $\epsilon$-LDP, $B$ must be accurately updated in the current Basic RAPPOR session and its updated value must be carried forward to the subsequent session.
+Moreover, $B$ must be oblivious to \vrf; otherwise, \vrf can reverse the $PRR$ operation to recover the original sensor reading $\outp'$.
+Also, this scheme requires input arguments $f$, $p$, and $q$ as part of its execution.
 As noted earlier, however, standard PoX does not support execution using external input arguments or \dev local states that must be oblivious to \vrf.~\\

-\textbf{Federated Learning-based data collection (\texttt{FL-DC}):} Contrary to \texttt{LDP-DC}, \texttt{FL-DC}~\cite{konevcny2016federated} requires \dev to send a locally trained machine learning (ML) partial model to \vrf instead of sensor readings.
+\textbf{Federated Learning-based data collection (\texttt{FL-DC}).} Contrary to \texttt{LDP-DC}, \texttt{FL-DC}~\cite{konevcny2016federated} requires \dev to send a locally trained machine learning (ML) partial model to \vrf instead of sensor readings.
 This keeps raw sensor data local to \prv and not directly accessible by \vrf.

 A typical \texttt{FL-DC} consists of two phases depicted in Algorithm~\ref{alg:fl}.
 In the first phase, \dev invokes the \texttt{Sense-Store} function to collect a raw sensor reading and store it in a local list $D$.
 This phase can be repeated multiple times over a certain period to collect more training data on \dev.
-Once a sufficient amount of training data is gathered, \dev receives globally trained weights $W$ from \vrf along with the training parameters ($t$ and $\alpha$).
+Once sufficient training data is gathered, \dev receives globally trained weights $W$ from \vrf along with the training parameters ($t$ and $\alpha$).
 It then triggers the \texttt{Train} function that utilizes $W$ as a base model to train the data in $D$.
 This function outputs the locally trained weights $\outp$ without disclosing $D$ to \vrf.

 After collecting weights $\outp$-s from multiple devices, \vrf can aggregate them using several methods, e.g., FedAvg~\cite{konevcny2016federated} averages the received weights and sets the result as the new global weights: $W \leftarrow W + \eta\cdot\sum_{i=1}^{m} (\outp_{i} - W) / m$ for some global learning rate $\eta$.